Apricot Glazed Pork Tenderloin

-Baked Apricot Glazed Pork Tenderloin ~ tender, juicy apricot-white wine glazed pork in 30 minutes.
-Ideal for weeknights; gourmet enough to entertain with.
+Apricot Glazed Pork Tenderloin ~ oven roasted juicy apricot-dijon glazed pork in just 30 minutes.
+A delicious sweet-savory flavor blend ideal for weeknights; gourmet enough to entertain with.

 - pork tenderloin